A little about me

+I grew up in Brighton, south England, and now live in Kent with my partner.
 I’m on the wrong side of forty, but apparently life begins there so I’m looking forward to what comes next.

 I’ve always been a creative person, and take great pleasure in designing and building things.
 From Lego in my childhood, miniature painting in my teens, game level design in my twenties, and web-design for most of my career, I’ve always tried to keep my creativity alive.
 There is nothing quite like seeing your own work come to life before your eyes.
 It’s intoxicating and immense fun.